aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/README.md

-- GOAL
-- LAB SETUP
-- TOOLS USED
-- STEPS PERFORMED
-- ISSUE SOLVED
-- SCREENSHOTS
-- SKILLS DEMONSTRATED

-Put troubleshooting case studies here:
-·	no internet
-·	DNS issue
-·	IP misconfiguration
-·	shared drive not accessible

-# Project Title

-## Objective
-Explain what you wanted to build or solve.

-## Environment
-- VirtualBox / VMware
-- Windows Server
-- Windows 10/11
-- Domain: lab.local

-## Tasks Completed
-- Installed server VM
-- Configured Active Directory
-- Created domain users
-- Tested login

-## Troubleshooting / Challenges
-Explain any issues you ran into and how you fixed them.

-## Result
-Explain the final outcome.
+# Network Troubleshooting Cases

+## Goal
+This section demonstrates practical IT support troubleshooting skills based on real-world scenarios.

+Each case follows a structured troubleshooting approach:
+- Gather information
+- Check basic configurations
+- Identify root cause
+- Apply solution
+- Test result
+- Document the case

+---

+## Scope of Cases

+The following issues are covered:

+- No internet access
+- DNS resolution failure
+- IP misconfiguration
+- Shared drive not accessible

+---

+## Case Structure

+Each troubleshooting case includes:

+- **Problem** – Description of the issue reported by the user
+- **Environment** – System context (Windows, network, domain, etc.)
+- **Diagnosis Steps** – Step-by-step analysis
+- **Root Cause** – Identified reason for the issue
+- **Solution** – Actions taken to resolve the problem
+- **Result** – Outcome after applying the fix
+- **Screenshots** – Supporting visual evidence (where applicable)
+- **Lessons Learned** – Key takeaways from the case

+---

+## Troubleshooting Approach

+The troubleshooting process used in these cases is documented here:

+- troubleshooting-method.md
+- diagrams/troubleshooting-flow.md

+---

 ## Skills Demonstrated

-- Active Directory
-- Troubleshooting
+- IT troubleshooting and problem analysis
+- Network diagnostics (IP, DNS, connectivity)
-- Documentation
+- Root cause identification
-- User support
+- Structured documentation

-## Screenshots
-Screenshots will be added...

-## Notes
+- Basic system and network understanding